The Past Is Not Past

 emotionally unresolved

-Bert Hellinger often expressed this idea through the statement:
+Bert Hellinger expressed this idea with the phrase:

 "The past is not past... only when the past is put in order are the living free."

-This does not mean people are permanently trapped by family history.
+This does not mean people are trapped by family history.

 The Family System Remembers

-Family systems often carry emotional memory beyond what is consciously known.
+Family Constellations observes that family systems often carry emotional memories beyond what individual family members consciously know.

 trauma